gdsbook/book/notebooks/03_spatial_data_processing_new.md

 dem_clip.where(dem_clip > 0).plot()
 ```

-If we want to obtain the average elevation of the tract:
+Once we have elevation measurements for all the pixels within the tract, the average one can be calculated with `mean()`:

 ```{code-cell} ipython3
 dem_clip.where(dem_clip > 0).mean()
 ```

 Now, to scale this to the entire geo-table, there are several approaches, each with benefits and disadvantages.
-We opt for applying the method above to each row of the table:
+We opt for applying the method above to each row of the table.
+We define an auxilliary method that takes a row containing one of our tracts, and returns its elevation:

 ```{code-cell} ipython3
 def get_mean_elevation(row):